 Here are the reviews of the top 7 best dog foods for muscular and athletic dogs.
 All dogs can use this diet but you generally want to feed that much proteins to dogs with a lean muscle mass.
 Weight pulling dogs are ideal candidates for such dog foods, but also agility and herding dogs.

 Bully Max High Performance is the only 5-star rated performance dog food, not containing corn, wheat or soy.
 It is also the only meat-based formula in its own class.
 It provides more calories than any other formula on the market; providing 535 calories per cup.
 Such a dense nutritional profile gives your dog all the energy and strength to deal with any training; ideal for dogs gaining lean muscle mass.

-Besides providing your dog with all the energy it needs with the kibble's high calories content, also supplies proteins and amino acids needed for the dog's best performance and stamina.
+Besides providing your dog with all the energy it needs with the kibble’s high calories content, it also supplies proteins and amino acids needed for the dog’s best performance and stamina.
 Indeed, Bully Max performance food provides your dog 30% more protein and 20% more fat than any other product in the market; making your dog look stronger and healthier.

 The Bully Max High Performance Premium Dog Food is created with the best all-natural meat-based ingredients; specially created to improve your dog’s performance and appearance.
 This Bully Max’s athletic dog food is the healthier choice for all breeds and all ages, it is created for dogs from 4 weeks and older; suitable for pregnant and nursing dogs; it is easy to combine with any diet.